SnailShea/pypotd-cli/README.md

 # PyPOTD CLI

 ## Description
-Using the [pypotd](https://pypi.org/project/pypotd) library, pypotd-cli is a command-line tool to generate single or multiple ARRIS-compatible password-of-the-day strings.
+Using the [pypotd](https://pypi.org/project/pypotd) library, pypotd-cli is a command-line tool to generate single or multiple ARRIS/CommScope-compatible password-of-the-day strings using a default or custom seed.
 Output defaults to JSON.
-Output can be written to a file, and will not output to console unless provided with the verbose flag.
+Output can be written to a file, and will not output to console unless also provided with the verbose flag.

 ## Installation
 ```